microsoft/mu_plus/.azurepipelines/templates/ReadMe.md

 ### spell-check-prereq-steps.yml

 This template installs the node based tools used by the spell checker plugin.
 The steps in this template are conditional and will only run if variable `pkg_count` is greater than 0.

+### markdownlint-check-prereq-steps.yml

+This template installs the markdown lint tools used by the markdown linter plugin.
+The steps in this template are conditional and will only run if variable `pkg_count` is greater than 0.

 ## Platform CI templates